Federated Learning of Generative Image Priors for MRI Reconstruction: Introduction

 Few recent studies on FL-based MRI reconstruction have considered domain shifts across sites.
 In \cite{guo2021}, adversarial alignment between source and target sites was proposed to improve similarity of latent-space representations in reconstruction models.
 In \cite{feng2021}, reconstruction models were split into a global encoder shared across sites, followed by local decoders trained separately at each site.
 Despite improved performance against across-site variability, both methods are based on conditional reconstruction models that assume explicit knowledge of the imaging operator.
 Conditional models generalize poorly under changes to the imaging operator \cite{Zhu2018,Biswas2019}.
 In turn, matching acceleration rates and sampling densities must be prescribed between the training and test sets, and similar prescriptions are often utilized among sites \cite{guo2021}.
 This requirement can restrict flexibility in multi-institutional collaborations and necessitate model retraining under significant changes to the desired imaging operator \cite{KnollGeneralization}.

 Here, we introduce a novel method for accelerated MRI reconstruction based on Federated learning of Generative IMage Priors (FedGIMP).
 Unlike previous methods, we propose a two-stage reconstruction approach: cross-site learning of a generative MRI prior (Fig. \ref{fig:fedgimp_main}), and subject-specific injection of the imaging operator (Fig. \ref{fig:fedgimp_opt}).
 The global MRI prior is captured using an unconditional adversarial model that synthesizes high-quality MR images based on low-dimensional latent variables produced by a mapper.
 The mapper calculates site-specific latent variables to preserve specificity in the prior.
 In the inference stage, the global MRI prior is combined with subject-specific imaging operators that can vary flexibly across sites and between the training and test sets.
-By minimizing data-consistency loss on acquired k-space samples, the prior is adapted to individual test subjects to further improve generalization performance.
+By minimizing data-consistency loss on acquired k-space samples, the generative prior is adapted to perform reconstruction of individual test cross-sections.
 Code for FedGIMP can be found at: { \url{https://github.com/icon-lab/FedGIMP}}.